slucase/pv_inspec/README.md

-# pv_inspec
+# PV agenda
-Development of an app fpr monitoring pressure vessels
+Development of an app for monitoring pressure vessels